dapr/docs/best-practices/troubleshooting/tracing.md

 # Tracing

-Actions integrates seamlessly with Open Census for telemtry and tracing.
+Dapr integrates seamlessly with Open Census for telemtry and tracing.
-Visit our [Distributed Tracing](../distributed_tracing.md) section for more info.

-It is recommended to run Actions with tracing enabled for any production scenario.
+It is recommended to run Dapr with tracing enabled for any production scenario.
-Since Actions uses Open Census, you can configure various exporters for tracing and telemtry data based on your environment, whether it is running in the cloud or on-premises.
+Since Dapr uses Open Census, you can configure various exporters for tracing and telemtry data based on your environment, whether it is running in the cloud or on-premises.

 ## Distributed Tracing with Zipkin on Kubernetes

-The following steps will show you how to configure Actions to send distributed tracing data to Zipkin running as a container in your Kubernetes cluster, and how to view them.
+The following steps will show you how to configure Dapr to send distributed tracing data to Zipkin running as a container in your Kubernetes cluster, and how to view them.

 ### Setup